-In this mode, sounds are pretty much automatic.
-If you're moving, you'll hear diesel sounds.
+In this mode, sound are pretty much automatic.
+When the engine is moving you will hear the sound of the electric motors humming.

 When your sitting at idle, there may be some maintenance done.
 You could hear someone calling for help on the radio.
 Don't worry, all of this and more is just a normal part of everyday operations.